CDLUC3/merritt-docker/mrt-other/manifest-gen/README.md

 # Merritt Manifest Generator

+This will be migrated into a new repository

 ## Purpose

 Facilitate the generation of Merritt manifests using a cloud bucket or an inventory list.